swaptacular/swpt_accounts/protocol.rst

 prepared_at : date-time
    The moment at which the transfer was prepared.

-finalized_at : date-time
+ts : date-time
-   The moment at which the transfer was finalized.
+   The moment at which this message was sent (the message's timestamp).

 committed_amount : int64
    The transferred (committed) amount.
 This MUST always be a